Finding the Right Medical Malpractice Attorney: 5 Questions

 The mechanics of medical malpractice cases are extremely technical and specific.
 No attorney should ever just dabble in this area.
 An experienced attorney will know which cases are worth taking and have the ability and willingness to take the case all the way through a trial if necessary.
-You don’t want an attorney that looks to settle a case as quickly as possible.
-Medical malpractice cases typically take 2-5 years to resolve.
+You don’t want an attorney that looks to settle a case as quickly as possible – a successful medical malpractice case typically takes 2-5 years to resolve.
 The best results come from attorneys who can and will take a case all the way through a trial

 3) Do they have the financial resources to pursue your case?

-Not only is medical malpractice litigation complex and difficult, it is also very expensive when done right.
-The defense has access to a pool of experts and doctors because oftentimes they ensure these professionals.
-Hiring quality experts, running focus groups, creating top-notch trial exhibits all cost money.
-The lawyer you choose must have the means (i.e., the money) to do these things.
-Ability without means is like a sports car without gas.
-The attorney you choose should also have a strong reputation among the medical community, providing you with access to a level playing field
+Medical malpractice litigation is not only complex and difficult, but also very expensive when done right.
+The defense has access to a pool of experts and doctors because oftentimes they insure these professionals.
+Hiring quality experts, running focus groups, and creating top-notch trial exhibits all cost money.
+The lawyer you choose must have the means to do these things.
+The attorney you choose should also have a strong reputation among the medical community, providing you with access to a level playing field.

 4) Are they recognized for their expertise?

 Attorneys that have the experience you need will be recognized by organizations in their field and by their peers.
-Some of those organizations are Martindale-Hubble®, Super Lawyers®, Best Lawyers®, etc… You may also want to look and see if they belong to organizations like The Better Business Bureau and The American Association for Justice.
-These are all resources you can use to learn more about a lawyer and the firm he or she works for.
+These organizations include Martindale-Hubble®, Super Lawyers®, Best Lawyers®, and more… You should also find out if they belong to organizations like The Better Business Bureau and The American Association for Justice.
+These are all resources you can use to learn more about a lawyer and the firm the work for.

 5) Are they successful?